pgjdbc/pgjdbc/docs/documentation/head/connect.md

 	of it specifies a SSL connection.
 However, for compatibility with future versions, the value "true" is preferred.
 For more information see [Chapter 4, *Using SSL*](ssl.html).

+    Setting up the certificates and keys for ssl connection can be tricky see [The test documentation](https://github.com/pgjdbc/pgjdbc/blob/master/certdir/README.md) for detailed examples.

 * **sslfactory** = String